mstruebing/xtradepricecalculator/README.md

 To invoke the both tools you could just type `composer lint` int your terminal.
 To invoke just one you could either type `composer lint:editorconfig` or `composer lint:psr2`.

-To start a local development server on port 3000 simply use the php build-in server in the root directory:
-`php -S localhost:3000`

 The mentioned error which is expected is this:

 ```